-By-law;
+3.1.2.5 Residential Uses in the Agriculture Designation

+- a) residential uses on existing lots of record in accordance with Section 3.1.1 of this Plan and lots created by the consent process in accordance with Section 7 of this Plan are permitted.
+The Zoning By-law shall only permit one residence per lot.
+However, Boarding, Lodging, and Rooming Houses will also be permitted, subject to the policies of section 2.10 of this Official Plan and the requirements of the Zoning By-law. - b) bed and breakfast establishments are permitted subject to the requirements of the Zoning By-law;

+3.1.2.6 Small Scale Commercial and Dry Industrial

-- k) small scale commercial and dry industrial uses, as defined in the Zoning By-law, directly related to the farm operation and that are required in close proximity to the farm operation and would include processing agricultural goods or servicing agricultural equipment or operations, will be permitted to locate along County Roads in areas, designated "Agriculture" subject to an amendment to the Zoning By-law.
-The by-law amendment will establish adequate setback and buffering requirements to ensure that any potential incompatibilities with surrounding uses are minimized; - I) the exploration and extraction of all mineral resources, petroleum resources and mineral aggregate resources shall be permitted in the "Agriculture" designation and shall be a permitted use in the Agricultural zones of the Zoning By-law provided the exploration and extraction is in accordance with the Oil, Gas and Salt Resources Act, Aggregate Resources Act and/or the Ontario Mining Act, - m) extractive industrial uses are permitted in the Mineral Aggregate Resource areas shown on Schedule "D" of this Plan in accordance with the policies contained within this Plan; - n) the Mineral Aggregate Resource areas depicted on Schedule "D" of this Plan pertain to lands designated "Agriculture"; - o) Non-agricultural uses may only be permitted in the Agriculture designation for the extraction of minerals, petroleum resources and mineral aggregate resources, and for limited non-residential uses in accordance with the policies of this Plan.
-Limited non-residential uses, including new or expanding recreational uses, may only be permitted in the Agriculture designation subject to the submission of appropriate studies, including an Agricultural Impact Assessment, provided that all of the following are demonstrated: - i. there is a need within the planning horizon of this Plan for the proposed use; - ii. the lands do not comprise a specialty crop area; - iii. alternative locations have been evaluated and, - a. there are clearly no other reasonable alternatives that are outside of prime agricultural areas; and - b. there are no reasonable alternative locations in prime agricultural areas with lower priority agricultural lands;
+Small scale commercial and dry industrial uses, as defined in the Zoning By-law, directly related to the farm operation and that are required in close proximity to the farm operation and would include processing agricultural goods or servicing agricultural equipment or operations, will be permitted to locate along County Roads in areas, designated "Agriculture" subject to an amendment to the Zoning By-law.
+The by-law amendment will establish adequate setback and buffering requirements to ensure that any potential incompatibilities with surrounding uses are minimized;

+3.1.2.7 Exploration and Extraction

+The exploration and extraction of all mineral resources, petroleum resources and mineral aggregate resources shall be permitted in the "Agriculture" designation and shall be a permitted use in the Agricultural zones of the Zoning By-law provided the exploration and extraction is in accordance with the Oil, Gas and Salt Resources Act, Aggregate Resources Act and/or the Ontario Mining Act;

+- a) extractive industrial uses are permitted in the Mineral Aggregate Resource areas shown on Schedule "D" of this Plan in accordance with the policies contained within this Plan; - b) the Mineral Aggregate Resource areas depicted on Schedule "D" of this Plan pertain to lands designated "Agriculture";

+3.1.2.8 Non-Agricultural Uses

+Non-agricultural uses may only be permitted in the Agriculture designation for the extraction of minerals, petroleum resources and mineral aggregate resources, and for limited non-residential uses in accordance with the policies of this Plan.
+Limited non-residential uses, including new or expanding recreational uses, may only be permitted in the Agriculture designation subject to a site-specific official plan amendment which has demonstrated that the following have been addressed to the satisfaction of the Town:

-- iv. the proposed use will not be located in an area that may have an impact on the efficient and logical expansion of nearby urban areas; - v. the proposed use complies with the required MDS I setback distances; and, - vi. impacts from any new or expanding non-agricultural uses on surrounding agricultural operations and lands will be minimized to the extent feasible.
+- a) the submission of all appropriate studies, including but not limited to an Agricultural Impact Assessment; - b) there is a need within the planning horizon of this Plan for the proposed use; - c) the lands do not comprise a specialty crop area; - d) alternative locations have been evaluated and, - i. there are clearly no other reasonable alternatives that are outside of prime l agricultural areas; and - ii. there are no reasonable alternative locations in prime agricultural areas with lower priority agricultural lands; - e) the proposed use will not be located in an area that may have an impact on the efficient and logical expansion of nearby urban areas; - f) the proposed use complies with the required MDS I setback distances; and,

-A site-specific official plan amendment will be required to permit a non-agricultural use within the agricultural area.